Gospel of Marcion: The Apostolic

 In addition to the Gospel, Marcion's canon included the Apostolic (Apostolikon), a list of epistles said to be authored by Paul.
 Marcion was the first to collect the various writings attributed to Paul, which had been circulating independently from one another, into a single document.
-Compared to the the later orthodox canon, which contains 13 Pauline epistles, Marcion's one included only ten (Romans, 1 Corinthians, 2 Corinthians, Galatians,Colossians, Philippians, 1 Thessalonians, 2 Thessalonians, Hebrews and Laodiceans, the latter being a modified version of Ephesians); the Pastoral epistles (1 Timothy, 2 Timothy and Titus) were not featured.
+Compared to the later orthodox canon, which contains thirteen Pauline epistles, Marcion's one included only ten (Romans, 1 Corinthians, 2 Corinthians, Galatians, Colossians, Philippians, 1 Thessalonians, 2 Thessalonians, Philemon and Laodiceans, the latter being a modified version of Ephesians); the Pastoral epistles (1 Timothy, 2 Timothy, Titus) and the Epistle to the Hebrews (which is anonymous but was later attributed to Paul) were not featured.
 Some passages of the epistles which contradicted Marcion's theology (such as Jesus being descended from David or references to the Covenant with Abraham) were expunged.
 Marcion's treatment of the epistles, and his exclusion of portions which are likely to be original and authentic, has led some scholars to see his Gospel as a product of a likewise alteration of a pre-existing work, and to reject Marcionite priority.